-Pam Houston’s most recent book is Contents May Have Shifted, published in 2012.
+Pam Houston’s most recent book, Contents May Have Shifted, was published in 2012.
 She is also the author of two collections of linked short stories, Cowboys Are My Weakness and Waltzing the Cat, the novel, Sight Hound, and a collection of essays, A Little More About Me, all published by W.W.
 Norton.
 Her stories have been selected for volumes of Best American Short Stories, The O. Henry Awards, The 2013 Pushcart Prize, and Best American Short Stories of the Century.
 She is the winner of the Western States Book Award, the WILLA award for contemporary fiction, The Evil Companions Literary Award and multiple teaching awards.
 She directs the literary nonprofit Writing By Writers, is professor of English at UC Davis, teaches in The Institute of American Indian Art’s Low-Rez MFA program, and at writer’s conferences around the country and the world.
 She lives on a ranch at 9,000 feet in Colorado near the headwaters of the Rio Grande.

 This event is supported by the Rona Jaffe Foundation.